 - Staff: if you don’t feel safe traveling to campus, stay home and utilize vacation or earned time, or use accrued compensatory time.
 Prior arrangements must be made with your supervisor to take advantage of another flexible work arrangement as outlined in USNH policy (USY V.C.21) or described on the UNH HR web site: unh.edu/hr/workplace-flexibility

 - Faculty: if you don’t feel safe traveling to the Durham campus please make special effort to contact your students, especially commuter students, so that no one travels to UNH unnecessarily.

 - To report incidents and injuries: unh.edu/hr/workers-comp

-NOTE: The university’s ’17-’18 winter parking ban (WPB) is scheduled to commence at midnight on the January 2-3 overnight and conclude at 6:00 a.m.
-March 31st, although start/end dates may be adjusted by official announcement if weather predictions require.
+NOTE: The university’s winter parking ban (WPB) commences January 1st and concludes on March 31st, although start/end dates may be adjusted by official announcement if weather predictions require.
 While in effect, the WPB is in force 12:00 a.m. – 6:00 a.m., every night regardless of weather conditions.
 Make yourself familiar with what lots are open, closed, and when: unh.edu/transportation/winter-parking-ban